CopyleftCultivars/TinyLLamaFarmer/README.md

 make LLAMA_NATIVE=1
 ```

-To incorporate the advice in (B) into the guide (A), the following sections should be updated:

----

 ### Part 2: Downloading the Model (Internet Access Required)

 1. Go to Hugging Face Hub (https://huggingface.co/join) and sign in or create a free account.